hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 HP Helion Openstack supports iSCSI or Fiberchannel connectivity with 3PAR StoreServ.
 If using Fiberchannel, then the Compute nodes and the overcloud controller hosting Block Storage (Cinder) will require Fiberchannel connectivity with the 3PAR array.
 For iSCSI, connectivity will be through the management VLAN.
 The StoreServ REST API and SSH command line interfaces must be accessible from the management VLAN as well.

-The following diagram depicts a StoreServ network deployed as a flat network:
+The following diagram depicts a StoreServ network deployed as a flat network, as shown in [Figure 7](#fig7):

 ##### Figure 7: 3Par StoreServ in a flat deployment {#fig7}
 <img src = "/content/documentation/media/Helion_Security7.png">